junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 He doesn't spare a thought to wait and see if the door is actually closed before leaning closer to Cas.

 "Hey," Dean says to Cas softly, almost awkwardly.
-His hands moves from Cas's hands to his chins, thumb caressing the tips of his lips.
+His hands move from Cas's hands to his chin, thumb caressing the tips of his lips.

-"Hello, Dean."
-Cas answers solemnly, eyes following his move.
+"Hello, Dean," Cas answers solemnly, eyes following his move.

 "Feelings and emotions, God," Dean chuckles bitterly, "I'm so not good at that."

-"You don't have to, if it makes you uncomfortable."
-Cas tells him.
+"You don't have to, if it makes you uncomfortable," Cas tells him.

 Dean chuckles louder, then stares him hard.
 "Yeah, no. If I don't save you?
 It's so much worse than 'uncomfortable'.
 So, just, shut up and listen."